André Manoukian: Career

-Book release

 His first book La Mécanique des Fluides (Fluid Mechanics) was released in February 2008.
 The book is an autobiography in the form of a monologue mainly tracing his artistic career as a pianist and a composer as well as his artistic and emotional life.

+In 2011, he was one of the contestants during the first season of Danse avec les stars.
+With his partner Candice Pascal, he finished in the 8th position (last).

+He joined singer Christophe Willem as a commentator for France 4 during the semifinals of the Eurovision Song Contest 2018 in Lisbon, Portugal.